atomix/atomix/README.md

 ### Custom resources

 The Copycat API is designed to facilitate operating on arbitrary user-defined resources.
-When a custom resource is created via `Copycat.create`, an associated state machine will be created on each Copycat server, and operations submitted by the resource instance will be applied to the replicated state machine.
+When a custom resource is created via `Copycat.create`, an associated state machine will be created on each Copycat replica, and operations submitted by the resource instance will be applied to the replicated state machine.
 In that sense, we can think of a `Resource` instance as a client-side object and a `StateMachine` instance as the server-side representation of that object.